Bachelor of Environmental Science

 Program code: BP192

-Your work as an environmental scientist may involve laboratory work, field work, report writing, research, or any combination of these.
+Your work as an environmental scientist may involve laboratory work, field work, report writing, and research.

 Typical tasks graduates perform include: